-We have audited the consolidated financial statements of Southern Arc.
+We have audited the financial statements of Southern Arc.
 Minerals Inc. ("the Company"), which comprise:

-- the consolidated statements of financial position as at June 30, 2021 and June 30, 2020; - the consolidated statements of net income, comprehensive income (loss), cash flows and changes in equity for the years then ended; and - notes to the consolidated statements, including a summary of significant accounting policies
+- the statements of financial position as at June 30, 2022 and June 30, 2021; - the statements of net income (loss), comprehensive income (loss), cash flows and changes in equity for the years then ended; and - and notes to the financial statements, including a summary of significant accounting policies